 - When using a propane-powered gas grill, check for leaks using a light soap and water solution along the hose.
 Bubbles will form if there’s a leak.

 - If you smell gas while cooking, immediately get away from the grill and call 911.

 - If using charcoal for fuel, make sure coals are completely cool before disposing in a metal container.

 For more information on grilling safety, call 708.358.5600 or email firstname.lastname@example.org.

-- Wash hands thoroughly with warm, soapy water before, between and after handling each different food item.
+- Wash hands thoroughly between and after handling each different food item

-- Clean utensils, cutting boards and countertops with hot, soapy water before and after preparing each food item.
+- Clean utensils, cutting boards and countertops after preparing each food item

-- Store all meat products in separate containers or bags that seal.
+- Store meat products in separate containers or bags that seal

-- Use a metal stemmed food thermometer to check the final cooking temperature of meat and poultry.
-Roasts and steaks should be cooked to an internal temperature of at least 150°F, ground beef and pork to 160°F, fish to 145°F and whole poultry to 180°F.
+- Roasts and steaks should be cooked to an internal temperature of at least 150°F, ground beef and pork to 160°F, fish to 145°F and whole poultry to 180°F.

-- Refrigerate cooked foods promptly to prevent the growth of harmful bacteria.
+- Cooked foods should be refrigerated promptly to prevent growth of harmful bacteria.